 How are tournaments scheduled?

 Our coaches need to offer a preferred schedule according to their availability on week-ends.
 Some coaches may require only Saturdays or only Sundays.
-MAVA also asks the coaches to avoid Spring Break and three day holiday week-ends UNLESS their team agrees to attend two day tournaments.
+MAVA also asks the coaches to avoid Spring Break and three day holiday week-ends UNLESS their team agrees to attend two - day tournaments lPresident's Day.
 The coaches also want to look at the caliber of their team and choose appropriate tournaments if possible, which is difficult to do before practices begin.
-Practices begin in late Nov. or early Dec.
+Practices begin in early Dec.
 We are not allowed to practice Winter Break, which makes it difficult to ask our teams to begin tournaments any earlier than mid-Jan.
 The number of tournaments attended is based on how many are available and the cost per player MAVA requires.
 Many families have expressed the length of a tournament day as a deterrent for more tournament days in a season.
-The Team Director works with the North Country schedule for available area tournaments at the correct age level to will secure a spot.
+The Club Director works with the offerings available to schedule.
 MAVA does not have any control over when or where the tournaments are and how many teams can join.
 All of this process takes time and effort and MAVA will do our best to expedite this process for more options.

 What determines the length of our season?

-Again, this is a balancing act of coach’s availability and JO tournament availability.
+Again, this is a balancing act of gym space available and JO tournament availability.
 Larger JO Clubs have a season that actually goes through June.
 MAVA tries to work within the winter season as many of our players move on to another sport in April.
 We also recognize that we have limited hours for practice and consequently, will not be one of the more competitive clubs in the area.

 How do coaches choose their rosters, line-ups and substitutions?

-North Country Region does not allow players to play ‘down’ or at a younger level than their age/grade, regardless of their ability; however, we can move players ‘up’ to the next age/grade level to allow for more room instead of outright cutting players.
-Coaches have their own process and choose the players they believe will fit their strategy best.
+JO VB does not allow players to play ‘down’ or at a younger level than their age/grade, regardless of their ability; however, we can move players ‘up’ to the next age/grade level to allow for more room instead of outright cutting players.
+Coaches have their own process and choose the players they believe will best fit their strategy.
 Our coaches have ultimate control with-in MAVA guidelines.
 MAVA does not allow more than 10 - 12 on a team so there is more direct coach attention at practice and more available play time at tournaments.
 These numbers also allow for team building and hopefully, seamless substitutions and transitions.
-Your player at 12, 13, and 14 levels should receive equal play time in play dates or pool play at tournaments based on attendance and attentiveness at practices.
+Your player at 11, 12, 13, and 14 levels should receive equal play time in playdates or pool play at tournaments based on attendance and attentiveness at practices.
 All bracket play at tournaments will be at the coach’s discretion.
 The 15, 16, and 17 levels play based on coach’s discretion.
 Unfortunately, not every coach works for every player and there is potential for disappointment at all levels.
 Please communicate with your coaches regarding play time questions.
-If you need assistance with communication, please contact the MAVA Team Director.
+If you need assistance with communication, please contact the MAVA Club Director.

 What is the best way to communicate between coaches and families?

-The website is a good tool for the schedule and tournament information (and is improved this season).
+The website is a good tool for the schedule and tournament information.
+League Athletics also offers a free App to download.
+Information is found on the website.
 Most coaches utilize posting announcements on their team page.
 We are making an effort to work with future coaches to ensure better communication and website usage.

 What does MAVA do with my money?

-There are many costs for each player: JO registration with North Country, uniforms, equipment, and facilities for practice, tournament fees and coaches.
+There are many costs for each player: Uniforms, equipment, facilities for practice, tournament fees, and coaches.
 MAVA pays our coaches to develop their teams and invest in our players.
-MAVA is not for profit and we intend to use your money for your player each year.
+MAVA is not for profit and we intend to use your money each year for your player.